threedi/beta-plugins/README.md

 - apiconsole3di: starts a 3Di simulation through the API.
 - edit3dischematisation: alters 1D views to make them editable.
 Requires loading the model through the threediPlugin
 - build2dmodel: Extracts elevation, landuse and soil rasters from lizard and converts them to proper 3Di rasters
+- resultsdownloader: Searches for 3Di simulation results and facilitates downloading/visualising these